janoleko/LaMa/README.md

-# {Lcpp}: Convenient forward algorithm in C++
+# {Lcpp}: Forward algorithm in C++

-This package contains convenient R-wrapper functions of the forward algorithm used to estimate hidden Markov models (HMMs) via direct numerical maximum likelihood estimation.
-The algorithm calculates the negative log-likelihood recursively as a matrix product (see [Zucchini et al. 2016](https://www.taylorfrancis.com/books/mono/10.1201/b20790/hidden-markov-models-time-series-walter-zucchini-iain-macdonald-roland-langrock)).
+This package contains convenient R-wrapper functions for the **forward algorithm** used to fit **hidden Markov models** (HMMs), **hidden semi-Markov models** (HSMMs) and **state space models** (SSMs) via **direct numerical maximum likelihood estimation**.
+The algorithm calculates the log-likelihood recursively as a matrix product and uses a scaling strategy to avoid numerical underflow (for details see [Zucchini et al. 2016](https://www.taylorfrancis.com/books/mono/10.1201/b20790/hidden-markov-models-time-series-walter-zucchini-iain-macdonald-roland-langrock)).
-Thus, implementation in C++ offers 10-20 times faster evaluation times.
+Implementation in **C++** offers 10-20 times faster evaluation times, thus substantially speeding up estimation by e.g. `nlm()` or `optim()`.
-Several versions are contained, including homogeneous HMMs and a general implementation with a pre-calculated array of transition probability matrices (t.p.m.s).
-These functions can then be included in the negative log-likelihood function, once the initial distribution (delta), the allprobs matrix and the t.p.m.(s) are calculated.
+The two main implementations are `forward()` which should be used when fitting models with **homogeneous** transition probability matrices and `forward_g()` which should we used when fitting models with **covariates** affecting the state-process dynamics.
+The functions are built to be included in the negative log-likelihood function, after parameters have been transformed and the allprobs matrix (containing all state-dependent probabilities) has been calculated.

-Various different implementations will be added as needed.
+Further algorithm variations will be added as needed.
 Have fun!

 ## Installation